 1) They predict an individual’s trait score based on its genetic makeup (genotype)

-2) They simulate offspring creation by combining genetic information from two parent plants, mimicking natural processes like meiosis and recombination
+2) They simulate offspring creation by combining genetic information from two parent plants, mimicking natural processes like meiosis

 Understanding genetic variance is key to grasping the dynamics at play in this scenario.
 Each time we select a subset of individuals as parents, we typically reduce the offspring population genetic variance in exchange for an improved average trait value (phenotype).
 This delicate balance between maintaining genetic diversity and advancing desired traits is at the heart of breeding strategy – a balance that simulations allow breeders to fine-tune without the constraints of time and budget that real-world experiments impose.